Impulse Control: Managing Behaviors of ADHD Kids

 When other treatments don't work, or your child also has other ADHD symptoms, your doctor might recommend medicine.
 Stimulant medicines act on the brain chemicals that contribute to impulsivity.

-Several different stimulant drugs are available, including:
+Several different stimulant medications are available, including:

 It can take some trial and error to find the medicine and dose that manages your child's impulsivity.

-Even if you find a drug that works, medicine alone can't "cure" impulsivity.
+Even if you find a medication that works, medicine alone can't "cure" impulsivity.
 You will need to combine it with other therapies, especially during times when your child is off the medication, such as at night or on weekends.

 It's common to get frustrated when you're living with a child with ADHD.
 Taking an active part in your child's treatment will help you feel more in control.
 And it will give you a better handle on impulsivity and other behavior problems.